 Over the years, many former members of Lorne Park boards of directors have served as president of the MHL (T.T.H.L.).
 A total of seven have graduated to that office.
 These include Lyman Chapman (our founder), Harry Davidson, Art Corbett, Al Smith, Jack Darling, Jack Harris and, most recently, Alf Johnston.
 A notable name among those that served from Lorne Park would be that of Jack Darling.
 A waterfront park bearing his name has been dedicated for the use of residents and friends of the community.

-The 2006-07 season marked the official 60th anniversary of the Association.
+The 2021-22 season marks the official 75th anniversary of the Association.

 The Clarkson Hockey Association was established in 1958 by Bill and Pearl Templeton, as part of the Clarkson Athletic Association.
 Practices and games were mainly in the Brampton area, although Port Credit and Oakville arenas were occasionally used.
 The Park Royal, Sheridan Homelands, Rattray Park Estates and Lorne Park have grown and Clarkson Arena eventually became their base of operations.